jessicashu7/Instagram/README.md

 The following **additional** features are implemented:

-- [x] AlertControllers implemented for when there is no connection to Internet
+- [x] AlertControllers implemented for when there is no connection to Internet, when sign up is successful

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):